syhcode/Leetcode/Q137Single Number II .md

 ### Solution 1 Bit Manipulation
 #### Idea:
-Considering binary system for each element, if a element appear 3 times, then its '1' of each digit will appear 3 times, if not then this digit belong to the single word.
+Considering binary system for each element, if a element appear 3 times, then its '1' of each digit will appear 3 times, if not then this digit belong to the single word .
 #### Time Complexity:
 O(n)
 #### Space Complexity: